-include smaller sizes.
-These smaller Shoko Kobayashi meals are also more affordable, Macrobiotic Light Food Evah no Mori, Hakata Marui addressing customer needs and Evah Dining Inc. winning much praise from people of all ages.
-I am overjoyed that we were able to take part in co-creation.
-Development of an Environment that Can Be Enjoyed by All MARUI GROUP aims to be a frontrunner in providing products, services, and stores that can be enjoyed by all customers, including senior citizens, differently abled individuals, non-Japanese people, and members of the LGBT community and regardless of age, gender, or physical characteristic.
+Shoko Kobayashi Macrobiotic Light Food Evah no Mori, Hakata Marui Evah Dining Inc.

+Development of an Environment that Can Be Enjoyed by All

+MARUI GROUP aims to be a frontrunner in providing products, services, and stores that can be enjoyed by all customers, including senior citizens, differently abled individuals, non-Japanese people, and members of the LGBT community and regardless of age, gender, or physical characteristic.
 Our efforts to develop stores that are inviting to all people are currently being advanced with an eye to the year of the Tokyo 2020 Olympic and Paralympic Games.